digiltd/oh-rtd-test/Jsr223-Script-Engine.md

 ```

 ## Interaction with Openhab
-In general all interaction is done throw the oh object.
-It has support for the following
+In general all interaction is done through the oh object.
+It has support for the following:

-### logging
+### Logging
 * oh.logDebug(logger_name, format, arg0,....)
 * oh.logInfo(logger_name, format, arg0,....)
 * oh.logWarn(logger_name, format, arg0,....)